BradleyCodeU/bradleycodeu.github.io/_apcsp/py/106PyThreeArgs.md

 ## isValidDate
 Write a Python function isValidDate(month, day, is_leap_year) that takes in three arguments: month, day, and is_leap_year.

-- month (an integer representing the month of the year).
+- month (an integer representing the month of the year with January as 1).
 - day (an integer representing the day of the month).
 - is_leap_year (a boolean indicating whether the year is a leap year).

 The function should determine and return True if the given date is valid for the specified month and year (taking into account leap years if is_leap_year is True), otherwise return False.
+Remember: 30 days has September, April, June, and November, All the rest have 31, Save February at 28, But leap year coming once in four, February then has one day more.

 #### Input &rarr; Output

 isValidDate(12, 31, False) &rarr; True

+isValidDate(4, 30, False) &rarr; True

+<small><em># April only has 30 days </em></small>

+isValidDate(4, 31, False) &rarr; False

+isValidDate(12, 32, False) &rarr; False

 isValidDate(13, 31, False) &rarr; False

-isValidDate(12, 32, False) &rarr; False
+isValidDate(0, -1, False) &rarr; False

 <small><em># Feb 29th only exists if it's a leap year </em></small>